 Growth of Cloud – Stats

 Business is believing more in cloud.
 How do we know that?
 It’s simply been growing rapidly and continues at a breakneck pace.
 The public cloud market, which was at $175 billion last year, will expand 17% to reach $204 billion, notes Gartner.
-The majority of that rise will be in cloud infrastructure (infrastructure-as-a-service, or IaaS) since so many people are looking for Cloud VPS plans.
+The majority of that rise will be in cloud infrastructure (infrastructure-as-a-service, or IaaS) since so many people are looking for private Cloud hosting plans.
 IaaS is forecast by the analyst group to increase 38% this year.
 One prominent aspect of this growth is cloud advertising, which is the most widely used cloud service internationally.
 That segment will grow 14% this year to achieve a total market value of $90 billion.

 The growth is fairly consistent throughout global markets, according to Gartner research head Sid Nag.
 “This strong growth continues to reflect a shift away from legacy IT services to cloud-based services,” he says, “due to increased trend of organizations pursuing a digital business strategy.”